Where Creative Minds Meet

 The Great Microbiologist

 *1929: Werner Arber, microbiologist and genetic scientist, was Director of the Center for Molecular Life Sciences (Biozentrum) for many years.
 In 1978 he received the Nobel Prize for Medicine and Physiology.
-In 2011 he was appointed President of the Pontifical Academy of Sciences – the first non-Catholic in the 400-year history of this institution.
+From 2011 to 2017 he was appointed President of the Pontifical Academy of Sciences – the first non-Catholic in the 400-year history of this institution.

 Drawings That Move People